TikhonJelvis/RL-book/book/chapter2/chapter2.md

 This tells us that On-Hand of 0 and On-Order of 2 has the highest expected reward.
 However, the Value Function is highest for On-Hand of 0 and On-Order of 1.

 This computation for the Value Function works if the state space is not too large (the size of the square linear system of equations is equal to number of non-terminal states).
-When the state space is large, this direct method of solving a linear system of equations won't scale and we have to resort to numerical methods to solve the recursive Bellman equation.
+When the state space is large, this direct method of solving a linear system of equations won't scale and we have to resort to numerical methods to solve the recursive Bellman Equation.
 This is the topic of Dynamic Programming and Reinforcement Learning algorithms that we shall learn in this book.

 ### Summary of Key Learnings from this Chapter